soleilyasmina/mongodb-mongoose-express-api/README.md

 )
 ```

 Now we create a brand only once (not 300 times) and have the product model reference it via the brand id.
+This is a more elegant approach.

 Awesome!
 Now that we have our data model design 100% let's jump into coding this app!